 Don’t just take a leap of faith that your new or refreshed website will be a success.
 Applying these 2020 hot web design trends can provide a foundation for building a site that will help search engines find you, attract high-quality leads, grow sales, and provide visitors with a positive experience.

-These 12 hot web design trends will give you a strong foundation for creating a website that achieves your marketing objectives.
+These 12 hot web design trends for 2021 will give you a strong foundation for creating a website that achieves your marketing objectives.

 The Need for Speed

 People have very little patience for a website that’s slow to load.
 To begin with, 40% of users abandon sites that take longer than three seconds (source: Kissmetrics), and most (70-96%) will never return (source: Entrepreneur).
 A speedy website boosts organic search rankings, helps retain visitors, increases return visits, and improves your ability to compete.
 As you work on your website, think about how you can increase speed by, for example, removing seldom-used features, optimizing media size, and considering how your back-end systems affect speed.